lee-jason/jasonjl.github.io/_drafts/2023-06-30-memoirs-of-my-first-startup.md

 Started interviewing and despite the deliberate practice it was still tough.
 Rejections left and right.
 Once again taking massive hits to my confidence.

 Alation eventually dropped into my interview queue.
 I never heard of them, something to do with data.
 I interviewed with resignation.
 I passed the phone interview.
 They flew me out.
 I 'passed' the onsite.
 They flew me out for a week trial.
 They liked my vibes and gave me an offer at the end of the week.
 They really needed a front-end developer and I guess I fit that bill somewhat perfectly; a guy that can make a site look pretty and has something to prove.
-Despite being a startup, the offer was double my previous salary, and despite being hungry, there was more knowledge to gain that I could ever want to chew off.
+Despite being a startup, the offer was double my previous salary, and despite being hungry, there was more knowledge to gain that I could ever chew off.
+I joined my first startup, a series A company as employee #13.

 # 2014  (TODO: VALIDATE)
 The most striking thing as an outsider coming into working at a Silicon Valley company is the calibur of people you're surrounded with.
 No shade on my previous coworkers at Experian, but while I somewhat respected the work of some of my peers, I pretty much had incredible admiration for all of my peers at Alation.
 Each person brought a unique exceptional self and skills to the team.
 They were mostly all young or new to the engineering field but some how they've already gained all this understanding of how to develop 'robust' code.
 Not only that but they were exceptionally skilled at picking up new things.